 Retailing for £50, these buds are about the cheapest you’ll find from a name audio brand outside of the even cheaper KitSound 25.

 Despite a few niggles, for the most part the KitSound Funk 35 are great-value true wireless in-ears.
-The only issue is that the jump in audio quality you’ll get by spending £40 is palpable.
+The only issue is that the jump in audio quality you’ll get by spending £40 is palpable, meaning they don’t quite manage to earn a place among the best true wireless earbuds we’ve tested.

 The KitSound Funk 35 design – A compact and snug fit